rbbrdckybk/dream-factory/README.md

 When deleting images via the hotkey (the 'del' key), note that the confirmation dialog is disabled to allow you to quickly delete large numbers of images (clicking the delete icon above the image will prompt you to confirm the deletion via an additional popup).
 If you accidentally delete images that you meant to keep, you can recover them in your ```[dream factory]/server/temp``` folder **before** you shut Dream Factory down (this folder is cleaned out on every shutdown!).

+While Dream Factory is not really intended to be used on mobile devices, you can swipe left and right when viewing images in the gallery to quickly browse.
+Swiping down while viewing an image will bring up the delete confirmation dialog.
+Swipe interactions have only been tested on Chrome for Android and aren't guaranteed to work properly on other mobile platforms.

 # Advanced Usage

 Some usage scenarios for more advanced users can be found here.